nebbles/DE3-ROB1-CHESS/docs/source/calibration.rst

 Overview
 --------

 To be able to convert camera coordinates, provided by opencv tracking tools and other methods, we need to maintain a relationship between multiple reference frames.
-The key relationship is that which relates the camera reference frame and the robot base reference frame used by the frankalib controller.
+This relationship relates the camera reference frame and the robot base reference frame used by the libfranka controller.
 This relationship is maintained in a 4-by-4 transformation matrix, and is constructed using the following general formula:

 .. math::